50 Income-Producing Activities for Home Stagers

-What is an Income Producing Activity?
+What is an Income-Producing Activity?

-Basically, you want to focus on activities in your business that makes you money.
-Busy work like paperwork, data entry, restocking stuff in the warehouse, etc. can be outsourced to your assistants while you focus on getting more business.
+As a home design & service professional, your first priority should always be prospecting and bringing clients into your sales cycle.
+Basically, you want to focus on activities in your business that make you money.
+Busy-work like paperwork, data entry, restocking stuff in the warehouse, etc. can be outsourced to your assistants while you focus on getting more business.

-Here are 50 income producing activities
+Here are 50 income-producing activities

 for you to get started:

 Make sure you have strong and professional branding for your business.
 This includes all your marketing materials, such as business cards, website, etc.

 Call prospective clients and ask them out for coffee or a quick chat on the phone.